arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-Opta-or-Portenta-Machine-Control.md

 ---

-## If there is an issue activating the license
+## If there is an issue activating the license {#if-there-is-an-issue-activating-the-license}

 When activating the license you may see one of these errors: